healthykitchen101/healthykitchen101.com/blenders/reviews/braun/braun-multiquick-7-hand-blender.md

 *   Usability (30%) - **9.3**/10

 Our testing placed the Braun MQ7035X firmly above average.
 It shone particularly in making frozen fruit smoothies, beating egg whites, and preparing nut milks.
-However, it fell slightly short in achieving the finest consistencies in mayonnaise and pureed soups, though these results were still satisfactory enough.
+It fell slightly short in achieving the finest consistencies in mayonnaise and pureed soups, but these results were still satisfactory enough.
 Nevertheless, what the MQ7035X lacks in all-out performance, it more than makes up for with its user-friendly operation, durable construction, and the assortment of practical accessories it comes with.

 **Things We Like**